Rushilz98/Crossbridge/README.md

 Note : If you don't have the required contract addresses or RPC URLs, deploy the smart contracts on the respective networks and obtain the addresses.

+## 4. Run the Application
+Start a local development server (if applicable) or open the index.html file in your browser:

+# Usage
+   ## 1. Connect Wallet
+      -Click the "Connect Wallet" button to connect your MetaMask wallet.
+      Ensure your wallet is connected to either the Sepolia or Amoy network.
+  ## 2. Lock Assets
+       Enter the token address and amount you wish to lock on the Sepolia network.
+      Click "Lock Asset" to initiate the locking process.
+      The application will automatically approve and lock the specified amount of tokens.
+   ## 3. Mint Wrapped Tokens
+      Enter the amount of wrapped tokens you wish to mint on the Amoy network.
+      Click "Mint Asset" to initiate the minting process.
+      The application will:
+      Switch to the Amoy network.
+      Mint the wrapped tokens.
+      Switch back to the Sepolia network to deduct the locked balance.
+   ## 4. View Transfer History
+      All transactions (locks and mints) are logged in the Transfer History table, including transaction hashes, timestamps, senders, receivers, and amounts.